happyfool1/PeakHoldemEvaluator/README.md

 The code contains multiple useful classes that could support your projects, including deck and card classes.
 For instance, if you need to deal cards randomly, these classes can be of assistance.

 We're also introducing innovative classes with preflop ranges and editors, like HandRange, HandRangeMultiple, EditRange, and GUIEditRange, among others.
-The HandHistor class, which creates PokerStars-like Hand History files, could also prove to be beneficial.
+The HandHistory class, which creates PokerStars-like Hand History files, could also prove to be beneficial.

 PeakHoldemEvaluator, a key part of this project, conducts detailed assessments of millions of hands.
 It characterizes flops either as HML or as one of the 1755 possible flops, and reviews each flop's performance at showdown.